This post may contain affiliate links. Read my full disclosure policy.

-Use left over bread, french bread or baguettes, or for an extra special touch- make or buy brioche.
+Use leftover bread, french bread or baguettes, or for an extra special touch- make or buy brioche.
 See notes for a good recipe!

 For extra flavor, infuse the cream with real vanilla.
 With a sharp knife, split a vanilla bean down the center and scrape out the tiny seeds and place but he the seeds and pod in small pan of half and half.
 Warm on the stove.

 I used bosc pears, but really any pear would work great.

 Caramelize the pears in a skillet with butter and at the end add a splash of maple syrup.
 This gives the french toast a little depth.

 It’s important to let the bread have some time to soak up the batter.
 You could do all of this the night before and refrigerate.
 Or let stand 30 minutes, before baking.

 One of the wonderful things about this dish is how your house will smell when you pull it out of the oven.